YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     <tr><td><i>Vanilla behavior</i></td><td><code>-1</code></td></tr>
     </table>

-22. Whether to verify the order of chat messages.<br>
+22. Whether to verify the order of chat messages.
     * If this option is set to `true`, and a player sends an out-of-order chat packet, they will be kicked.
     * If this option is set to `false`, no verification will occur, and players will not be kicked.